fireundubh/playwithfire/fallout4/mods/auto-loot/documentation.md

 Valuables | Junk items with rare crafting components | Weapons | Guns, big guns, grenades, mines, and close combat weapons |

-Activators, such as Caps Stashes and Bobby Pin Boxes, are not lootable by Auto Loot.
+**General Exclusions Note:** Activators, such as Caps Stashes and Bobby Pin Boxes, are not lootable by Auto Loot.

 #### Components